Cost of Shipping Household Goods

 When packing suitcases, bags, coolers, or any other type of container, provide a label of the item’s contents, even if it is just a note with the word “empty” on it.
 All things you are packing must be itemized, numbered, and have an accurate description—plan in advance to take the proper time needed to accomplish this.

-Check all the details of the move with your moving company, and get the packing and moving date confirmations from them in writing.
+Check all the details of the move with your removal company, and get the packing and moving date confirmations from them in writing.
 When your previous living space is empty, have it professionally cleaned and schedule the hand-off to the new occupant before departing to your new living destination.

 Matt is a veteran of the moving industry, a recognized moving expert and is the founder of MoverFocus.
 Matt holds a Bachelor of Commerce (BCom) majoring in Finance and Marketing and Bachelor of Arts (BA) majoring in Economics and History.
 He also has completed the EiM (Essentials in International Moving) course from the FIDI Academy.
 His advice has been featured in Reader’s Digest, Yahoo Finance, MSN Money, Business News Daily and The SpareFoot Blog Go.
 Read more.